Kevin Spencer (TV series)

-Kevin Spencer is a Canadian adult animated comedy television series created by Greg Lawrence that aired on CTV and The Comedy Network from January 17, 1999 to November 4, 2005.
-It is based on the shorts of the same name that premiered on CTV in 1997-98.
-It also aired on Burly Bear Network and Spike TV in the United States.
+Kevin Spencer is a Canadian adult animated satirical black comedic television series created by Greg Lawrence that aired on CTV and The Comedy Network (now CTV Comedy Channel) from January 17, 1999 to November 6, 2005.
+It is based on the shorts of the same name that premiered on the Burly Bear Network in 1998.
+It also aired on Spike TV in the United States, and Cuatro in Spain.

-In April 2001, the original 1997–1998 shorts were remade and released on Mondo Media’s flash cartoon site in the United States.
+In April 2001, the original twelve 1997–1998 shorts were remade and released on Mondo Media's flash cartoon site in the United States in 2002.

+The series follows 16-year-old Kevin E. Spencer, described by the show's theme song as a "chain-smoking alcoholic sociopath", as well as his parents Percy and Anastasia and his supposedly imaginary friend Allen the Magic Goose.

 Plot and characters

-The show revolves around the everyday happenings of the Spencer family.
+The show revolves around the everyday happenings of the Spencer family within a town by the name of Cornolia (Later called Landville).
 Kevin himself is a 16-year-old, sociopathic juvenile delinquent addicted to alcohol, cough syrup and tobacco.
 He lives with his parents, whom he often shows ambivalence towards.
 Kevin is also a student at a local high school, although he rarely attends school.
 It is demonstrated many times throughout the series that Kevin is mentally unstable, as he is prone to random outbursts of violence, even towards himself, shows signs of insanity, and has a complete disregard for life, including his own.
-It is also shown that Kevin is probably mentally challenged, as he often has difficulties with performing the simplest of tasks, such as making himself a bowl of cereal, forgetting what he was talking about the instant after saying something, or even realizing that he was hungry, yet at times throughout the series, makes very well-articulated statements about certain aspects of society, culture, politics, and education, possibly indicating Kevin is a savant.
+It is also shown that Kevin is probably intellectually disabled, as he often has difficulties with performing the simplest of tasks, such as making himself a bowl of cereal, forgetting what he was talking about the instant after saying something, or even realizing that he was hungry, yet at times throughout the series, makes very well-articulated statements about certain aspects of society, culture, politics, and education, possibly indicating Kevin is a savant.
 Throughout the series, Kevin almost never speaks, aside from during dream sequences and occasional one-sentenced outbursts that the viewer only sees as speech or thought balloons.
 Instead, the show's narrator (voiced by Lawrence) speaks for Kevin; that is, he describes what Kevin is saying, thinking, and how Kevin reacts to the world around him.
-Kevin finally does speak in Season 2, Episode 17 (Dreamland), but only in his dreams.
+Kevin finally does speak in Season 2, Episode 17 (Dreamland), but only in his dreams, and he has a noticeably female-sounding voice.
+At the end of Season 4's finale "Beach Blanket Bloodbath", Kevin screams "FUCK OFF!!"; he also says "Goodbye Allen" in the series finale though is spoke over by Lawrence.
+Kevin is also based of a man who lived near Lawrence in Belleville, Ontario in a news interview.

-His parents, Anastasia (voiced by Thomasin Langlands) and Percy (voiced by Lawrence), are also alcoholic chain-smokers.
-Both are crude, overweight, unattractive and extraordinarily stupid people who live off of welfare.
-Both parents neglect or otherwise use Kevin for their own selfish gains, and both show clear signs of sociopathic tendencies.
-Neither parent is faithful to the other, and Anastasia in particular is highly promiscuous.
-Their antics usually involve attempting to gain money or alcohol through illegal acts, which quite randomly succeed or fail.
-While both parents primarily show hatred and disgust towards one another, both occasionally demonstrate a small degree of lust for each other, though these moments rarely last longer than a scene of an episode.